stoplightio/prism/README.md

 }
 ```

-This error shows the request is missing the `photoUrls` property:
+This error shows the request is missing a required property `photoUrls` from the HTTP request body.

 ## FAQ